A Chiastic Reconfiguration Of Joel

 Chapter 3 4 “Now what have you against me, Tyre and Sidon and all you regions of Philistia?
 Are you repaying me for something I have done?
 If you are paying me back, I will swiftly and speedily return on your own heads what you have done.
 5 For you took my silver and my gold and carried off my finest treasures to your temples.
 6 You sold the people of Judah and Jerusalem to the Javans, that you might send them away from their homes.

 These trade organizations, represented by "Tyre, Sidon and the regions of Philistia", sold some of the Israelites ("Judah and Jerusalem" represent all of Israel) to the Chinese ("Javans") to toil as slaves away from their homes, apparently in retaliation to some act of God against them ("are you repaying me?") (see also Zech.
 1:18,19).
 Since they have scattered God's people to spite Him (they are "paying Him back"), they will be punished in like manner - they will be scattered as well.
-We believe that, in vs 5, God's "silver", "gold" and "treasures" metaphorically represent His people; and the "temples" are really "temples of commerce" and represent these wicked trade organizations.
+We believe that, in vs 5, God's "silver", "gold" and "treasures" metaphorically represent His people; and the "temples" are actually "temples of commerce" and represent these wicked trade organizations.
 (Note that vs 5&6 form a parallelism.)

 Which modern peoples are referenced here?
 Based on the fact that "Tyre, Sidon and the regions of Philistia" were great centres of trade (see more on Tyre in [7]), and based on our analysis of Zechariah 1:18-2:9 [10], we believe that Tyre and the other cities of coastal Canaan represent powerful international organizations related to trade and commerce, organizations that are allied with Satan's "Babylon".
 The Javans are the Chinese; the Chinese are also called Magog (see appendix in [7], Gen 10:4,5).